A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

+Software collaborations in pre-training focus on developing LLMs, in particular, training and evaluation frameworks.
+Developers engineer open source training frameworks to enable broader community access to LLM training capabilities while benefiting from community feedback and contributions (\textbf{PreTrOnR-11}).
+These frameworks become foundational infrastructure that reduces barriers for other teams to train models.
+As these frameworks are commonly considered commodities, developers contribute features to them when developing capabilities for their own use cases (\textbf{PreTrOnR-12}).
+The area is still maturing, however, as there is an absence of standardised frameworks for training and evaluating LLMs, which results in ecosystem fragmentation and duplication of effort across the community (\textbf{PreTrCh-9}).
+While the diversity of frameworks can serve different use cases, the lack of convergence fragments collaboration.
+Still, interviewees report that much infrastructure is developed internally and not shared due to internal tool dependencies, which limit portability and open source value (\textbf{PreTrCh-10}).

-\textbf{On-ramp: Collaborating on portability across technical environments.} Developers have collaborated on porting frameworks or adding support for different underlying technologies, enabling adoption across different technical environments.
-The AI lab of the National Library of Norway has collaborated with Hugging Face to port PyTorch code to JAX due to their specific technical requirements.
+On the other hand, the opportunity to collaborate on the portability of frameworks across technical environments is highlighted as a prime opportunity.
+The AI lab at the National Library of Norway has collaborated with Hugging Face to port PyTorch code to JAX to meet their specific technical requirements.
 I15 explains, \textit{``we did the port of their code to JAX.
-They had it in PyTorch and we really needed that code in JAX...
-That was a lot back and forth working directly on the code with feedback on the exact part of the code and how to do things.''} While their internal code contained dataset-specific features that were unsuitable for inclusion in the general codebase, the core porting work benefited both organizations and the broader community.
-In addition, developers have collaborated with hardware vendors and compute providers.
-EleutherAI prioritizes portability as a core design principle for GPT-NeoX, with I3 recognizing that training is \textit{both a hardware and a software problem.''} I3 goes on to explain that, \textit{``Even if we do not have a use case for a particular supercomputer or a particular context, we want to make sure that it is ready to go in that context before it becomes a requirement for us.''} The portability of GPT-NeoX has been enhanced through contributions from Intel and AMD who, \textit{``want the framework to run optimally on their accelerators,''} as well as partnerships with national supercomputers like the US Frontier supercomputer and EU-based supercomputers like Lumi and at the University of Barcelona.
+They had it in PyTorch, and we really needed that code in JAX...
+That was a lot back and forth working directly on the code with feedback on the exact part of the code and how to do things.''} While their internal code contained dataset-specific features that were unsuitable for inclusion in the general codebase, the core porting work benefited both organisations and the broader community.

-\textbf{On-ramp: Community identifies and documents fixes for critical software issues} Information collaborations occur when organizations report and document fixes to bugs identified in core open source software used for model pre-training.
-I8 from Ai2 describes a case where their team \textit{``found a bug in how numbers have shuffled in PyTorch,''} and reported it to the team.
-I8 expands that this bug was also discovered by the team at answer.ai when that team \textit{``released their Modern BERT paper... they called this bug explicitly in their tech report and it took I think 48 hours for this bug to be fixed in mainline PyTorch... there is power in like documenting these, even the failures out so that, you know, the other places in the community can react to it and pick them up and fix them.''}